-Linderoth, J. (in press).
+Linderoth, J. (2013).
 Beyond the digital divide: An ecological approach to gameplay.
-Transactions of the Digital Games Research Association, 1(1).
+ToDIGRA: Transactions of the Digital Games Research Association, 1(1), 85-113.

 Linderoth, J. (2012).
-The Effort of Being in a Fictional World: Upkeyings and Laminated Frames in MMORPGs.
+The effort of being in a fictional world: Upkeyings and laminated frames in MMORPGs.
 Symbolic Interaction, 35(4), 474-492.

 Linderoth, J. (2012).
 Why gamers don’t learn more: An ecological approach to games as learning environments.
-Journal of Gaming and Virtual Worlds, 4(1), 45-61.
+Journal of Gaming and Virtual Worlds, 4(1), 45-62.

 Bennerstedt, U., Ivarsson, J., & Linderoth, J. (2012).
 How gamers manage aggression: Situating skills in collaborative computer games.
-International Journal of Computer-Supported Collaborative Learning, 7(1), 43-61.
+The International Journal of Computer-Supported Collaborative Learning, 7(1), 43-61.

-Ph.D., Assoc.
-Prof., Senior Lecturer
+Ph.D., Professor, Senior Lecturer